Royal Delta: Pedigree

 Royal Delta was sired by Empire Maker, who avenged his loss in the Kentucky Derby to Funny Cide with a commanding win in the 2003 Belmont Stakes.
 Empire Maker was one of the best performers of Kentucky Derby winner Unbridled, whose other leading offspring included important sire Unbridled's Song.
 Empire Maker's dam Toussaud was a Grade I winner who was named the Kentucky Broodmare of the Year after producing four Grade I winners.
 With his excellent race record, impressive appearance and impeccable breeding, expectations for Empire Maker at stud were extremely high.
 Although he proved fairly successful with his first few crops, Empire Maker was exported to Japan in 2010, shortly after his son Pioneerof the Nile finished second in the Kentucky Derby.
 Empire Maker later became known as a sire a classic distance winners on the dirt and was repatriated to the United States in 2015, not long after his grandson American Pharoah won the Triple Crown.

 Royal Delta's dam was Delta Princess, who won six stakes races before retiring to broodmare duty at Prince Saud bin Khaled's Kentucky farm, where she produced three graded stakes horses.
 Delta Princess was by another Belmont Stakes winner, leading sire A.P.
 Indy.
 The combination of Empire Maker and an A.P.
 Indy mare created multiple crosses to La Troienne, one of the most influential broodmares of the twentieth century.

-Royal Delta was inbred 4 x 4 to Northern Dancer, meaning Norther Dancer appears twice in the fourth generation of her pedigree.
+Royal Delta was inbred 4 x 4 to Northern Dancer, meaning Northern Dancer appears twice in the fourth generation of her pedigree.